 At the age of sixty two, with my kids now grown up, I set off to fulfil a long held ambition – to travel the world on my motorcycle.
 Why do I want to do this crazy thing?
-I think these lines sum it all up nicely.
+I think these lines, by Robert W Service, sum it all up nicely.

 Why seek to scale Mount Everest,